Painted Skin (2008 film)

-Painted Skin (畫皮) is a 2008 supernatural-fantasy film directed by Gordon Chan, starring Donnie Yen, Chen Kun, Zhou Xun, Zhao Wei, Sun Li and Qi Yuwu.
+Painted Skin (畫皮) is a 2008 supernatural-fantasy film directed by Gordon Chan, starring Donnie Yen, Zhou Xun, Chen Kun, Zhao Wei, Sun Li and Qi Yuwu.
+The film is co-produced by China, Hong Kong, and Singapore.
 Although the film is based partly on a supernatural premise, it is more of an action-romance than a horror film.
 Painted Skin is based, very loosely, on "The Painted Skin", a short story from the collection Strange Stories from a Chinese Studio.
 The theme song of the film, Huà Xīn (畫心; Painted Heart), was performed by Jane Zhang.